 - 1 teaspoon vanilla extract

-- 2 tablespoons honey
+- 2 tablespoons maple syrup or honey

 - 1 tablespoon baking powder

-- 1/2 teaspoon salt
+- 1/2 teaspoon kosher salt

-- Maple syrup fresh fruit, pecans, or other fixings for serving (optional)
+- maple syrup, fresh fruit, pecans, or other fixings for serving (optional)

 - When edges begin to look cooked, use a large spatula to flip the pancake quickly.